-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mullins is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mullins is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Mullins who work in sales jobs (14.14%), food service (11.70%), and office and administrative support (9.55%).
+Unlike some cities, Mullins isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mullins are a mix of both white- and blue-collar jobs.
+Overall, Mullins is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mullins who work in healthcare (17.38%), sales jobs (13.43%), and maintenance occupations (9.22%).

-The per capita income in Mullins in 2010 was $17,242, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $68,968 for a family of four.
+The per capita income in Mullins in 2018 was $26,475, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $105,900 for a family of four.
 However, Mullins contains both very wealthy and poor people as well.
-Mullins also has one of the higher rates of people living in poverty in the nation, with 32.53% of its population below the federal poverty line.

 Mullins is an extremely ethnically-diverse city.
 The people who call Mullins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mullins residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Mullins include European, Irish, German, and Scots-Irish.
+Important ancestries of people in Mullins include Irish, English, Scots-Irish, German, and Scottish.

 The most common language spoken in Mullins is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.